 They will quote you a price and that is going to be part of your escrow account that you will have to start with a deposit into an escrow account the day of closing.

-This figure is on your "good faith estimate" that you will get from your lender .
+This figure will be on your closing disclosure that you will get from your lender .

 It is also part of what will be calculated in your monthly payment along with the property taxes for your house.

 So most likely your monthly payment will consist of principal and interest for your loan and hazard insurance and taxes for the year (taxes and insurance are divided by 12).

 Your mortgage company will pay the property taxes and insurance each year for you out of your escrow account.

 13) Our contracts read, the buyer has a right to a final walk thru.

 I will tell you how important a final walk thru is.
 I had a situation a few years back where a water pipe had broken in the front yard of a home I had sold representing the buyer and if we had not done our walk thru just before closing my buyer would have been paying for that repair instead of the seller.
 So it's very important to do a final walk thru!